csci104/site/homework/hw1/index.md

 - **THEN** you must submit your SHA on our Submit page linked from the [Homework Page]({{site.baseurl}}/homeworks/)

+## Submission Files

+Ensure you add/commit/push all your source code files, `Makefile`, and written problem files.
+Do **NOT** add push any test suite folder/files that we provide from any folder other than the `resources/{{page.hwpath}}` repo.

 {% include commit-reclone.md %}